ccims/ccims-frontend/README.md

 The system consists of two different parts: 1. the [frontend](https://github.com/ccims/ccims-frontend) and 2. the [backend](https://github.com/ccims/ccims-backend-gql).

 The frontend is responsible for visualizing the part of the system the user can interact with aka. the graphical representation of components and issues and also different methods of managing them.
-Said methods include 1. creating components, interfaces and issues, 2. editing them, 3. analysing the current status of given issues and their propagation, etc.
+Said methods include 1. creating components, interfaces and issues, 2. editing them, 3. analysing the current status of given issues and their propagation, etc. More about this can be found in the next point of this file.
-(TODO: specify this part)

 ## Further details: documentation, features, used technologies and structure